Medium Difficult Bible Quiz about Bible Characters.

 Yahweh appears more than 6,800 times in the original Old Testament.

-Priests in the temple were the only ones permitted to speak the word Yahweh.
+The word Yahweh was so sacred that priests in the temple were the only ones permitted to speak the word.

 The most popular English translation is Lord.